 Do you have questions about Two Roads?
 Check out some frequently asked questions and our answers here.

 We sell pints and tasters of our beers to enjoy on premises.
-We offer six packs and growlers as our beer to-go options.
+We offer a variety of beer to-go options.
 In addition to our tasting room, we have a merchandise room where you can buy t-shirts, glassware and other Two Roads swag.
-On Saturdays we are known to reach capacity so plan your visit with this in mind.

 No, you cannot purchase any kegs at our brewery.
-We reccomend reaching out to your local retailer.
+We recommend reaching out to your local retailer.

 We do but we will have to sticker the bottle with a Two Roads sticker to make sure people know what’s inside!
 We do have our growlers and 32 oz “growlitos” for purchase.